IdeaBridge/AapliDocumentation/pages/mydoc/drop_down.md

 ## Advanced Properties of Drop Down:

-{% include image.html file="drop_down4.jpg" url="https://admin.aapli.co/admin/operations/users" alt="Download Bulk Import Template" caption="Download Bulk Import Template" %}
+{% include image.html file="drop_down4.jpg" class="docimage" url="https://admin.aapli.co/admin/operations/users" alt="Download Bulk Import Template" caption="Download Bulk Import Template" %}

 1. **Field Can Be Hidden from the Responder:** Enabling this checkbox allows you to hide the Drop-Down field from the form responder or user.
 This can be useful when you want to collect certain data without displaying the field visibly.
 It allows you to gather information in the background or based on specific conditions.
 2. **Filtrate Checkbox:** By selecting this checkbox, you enable the "filtrate" feature for the Drop-Down field.
 Filtrate refers to the capability of the input field to act as a filter or search parameter for data.
 This allows users to input values that can be used to filter or narrow down results in a connected system or database.